- Who We Are

 The first Speakers Bureau class was held in spring 2016.
 A second class graduated in spring 2017.
 So far, Speakers Bureau graduates have aided in research with local colleges, participated in various community boards and committees, helped execute community food security programs, visited elected officials in both Albany and Washington DC, and educated many public and private groups about their experiences with food insecurity and poverty.

 Crystal is earning a master’s degree in Cultural Sustainability while healing and overcoming trauma and poverty.
 She raised two children into adulthood as a single mother.
-She recently completed service with Habitat for Humanity as an AmeriCorps Vista.
+She recently completed service with Habitat for Humanity as an AmeriCorps VISTA.
 Crystal is a passionate advocate for social justice, equity and wellness.
-She practices Oriental Energy Medicine and is a Reiki Master and she has a goal to start a healing arts nonprofit.
+Crystal is a certified massage therapist and a Reiki master/teacher.
+She practices Oriental Energy Medicine and has a goal to start a healing arts nonprofit.

 • The impact of food on health, learning and healing